MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1904-Recording-Reporting-Occupational-Injuries-Illnesses/subpart-C-Recordkeeping-Forms-Recording-Criteria/section-1904.29.md

 ##### § 1904.29 Forms. #####

-Link to an amendment published at 81 FR 91809, Dec.
-19, 2016.

 (a) *Basic requirement.* You must use OSHA 300, 300-A, and 301 forms, or equivalent forms, for recordable injuries and illnesses.
 The OSHA 300 form is called the Log of Work-Related Injuries and Illnesses, the 300-A is the Summary of Work-Related Injuries and Illnesses, and the OSHA 301 form is called the Injury and Illness Incident Report.

-(b) *Implementation* - (1) *What do I need to do to complete the OSHA 300 Log?* You must enter information about your business at the top of the OSHA 300 Log, enter a one or two line description for each recordable injury or illness, and summarize this information on the OSHA 300-A at the end of the year.
+(b) *Implementation*—(1) *What do I need to do to complete the OSHA 300 Log?* You must enter information about your business at the top of the OSHA 300 Log, enter a one or two line description for each recordable injury or illness, and summarize this information on the OSHA 300-A at the end of the year.

 (2) *What do I need to do to complete the OSHA 301 Incident Report?* You must complete an OSHA 301 Incident Report form, or an equivalent form, for each recordable injury or illness entered on the OSHA 300 Log.